vrishabh081/Step-Adding/README.md

 <h1>Step Adding<h1>

 <h1>Description</h1>
-<p>Hi, in this project, we are solving a real life problem.
-Here, we are calculating carry and printing sum step by step.</p>
+<p>Hi, in this project, we are solving a real-life problem.
+Here, we are calculating the carry and printing sum step by step.</p>

 <h1>Tech Stacks we have used</h1>